stackbit-projects/pleasant-pineapple-f995b/content/pages/blog/what-is-a-slug-in-seo.md

         users an idea of what the page actually consists of.
       keyName: property
     - name: 'og:image'
-      value: /images/What is an SEO-Friendly URL.jpg
+      value: /images/What is a Slug in SEO.jpg
       keyName: property
       relativeUrl: true
     - name: 'twitter:card'